 - Serious emergency – if the emergency is not enough to get an acquittal then it could amount to grounds for mitigation.

-- Other circumstances could also be valid to each individual case, and the help of a solicitor can help you in determining if their merit is sufficient.
+- Other circumstances could also be valid to each individual case, and the help of a lawyer can help you in determining if their merit is sufficient.
 It is advisable that you pursue mitigation through a letter as this limits the amount of the court’s time that you take up and currying their favour can only be of help to your case.

 Rules and regulations for speed cameras